coxcj/the_zebra/README.md

 # The Zebra Interview Assignment - insurance2csv.py

 The goal of the exercise was to combine two given CSVs into one CSV with schema as described in the instructions.
 Any rows with non-conforming data was to be excluded and reported.
+The new unified CSV is written to the_zebra/output/out.csv

-## Setup
+##Setup

 This code was tested on Python 3.7.